Najaf-Mirrani/customer-registration-frontend/README.md

 ## 🚀 Overview

 A modern, secure application for user registration with Emirates ID verification.
 This system provides a seamless registration experience with advanced OCR-based ID verification, ensuring both the front and back sides of Emirates IDs are validated before completing the registration process.
+The backend repo for of this app is https://github.com/Najaf-Mirrani/customer-registration-backend.git.

 ## ✨ Features